 Nutro Wholesome Essentials also does a range of wet dog food, so if your dog loves the dry option, you can always mix things up a little!

 Another well-known brand for your Great Dane puppy food is Purina Pro Plan Focus puppy food* designed for large breeds.

 Chicken is the main ingredient, meaning the food has a high level of protein.
 It also includes antioxidants and nutrients aimed at developing your pup’s immune system and joints and cartilage.

 Another option is Blue Buffalo Wilderness High Protein, Grain Free natural puppy food.*

-This product claims to target brain and eye development, healthy muscle growth, strong bones, dental health, skin and coat health, and immune system development.
+This food has a blend of antioxidants, vitamins and minerals chosen by animal nutritionists to benefit our pups.
+It claims to target brain and eye development, healthy muscle growth, strong bones, dental health, skin and coat health, and immune system development.

 It can be a little pricey, but this may be one your pup will love.

 If you’re feeling unsure about a lot of big-name brands, you might want to try something like the Taste of the Wild High Prairie puppy food.*